JyotiDewangan13121996/ListOfDevicesApplication/Week 4 Tasks/Day 3/README.md

+# Week 3 Task :

-# Learn about Schema registry and Avro.
+## Learn about Schema registry and Avro.

 Following are the reference links :